 - 10.1 The best possible value should be obtained from the disposal of assets.
-Assets with a carrying amount of above £200 require approval from the Head of Finance prior to disposal.
-A Disposal of Equipment Form is available in Appendix A. - 10.2 When an asset is disposed of or sold, a loss or profit may occur.
+Assets with a carrying amount of above £1000 require approval from the finance head of centre of excellence prior to disposal.
+A disposal of equipment form is available in Appendix A. - 10.2 When an asset is disposed of or sold, a loss or profit may occur.
 The difference between the total sale proceeds, less the cost of disposing of the asset, and the net carrying amount of the asset is used to calculate the loss or profit. - 10.3 The loss or profit should be recorded as follows: - profits on disposal of fixed assets must be included in the income and expenditure account under 'profit or loss on sale of fixed assets' - losses on disposal of fixed assets must be treated as additional depreciation and included in the relevant account - lost or destroyed assets replaced by insurance proceeds should be removed from the balance sheet.
 Any profit or loss must be recognised in the income and expenditure account under 'profit or loss on sale of fixed asset'.
 The replacement asset is capitalised at cost in the normal manner